Langworth: Community

-Langworth church is dedicated to St Hugh.
+Langworth's church is dedicated to St Hugh.
 The church is a 1960–62 rebuilding, by Haynes and Johnson of Brigg, of the Walmsgate Hall chapel, itself built in 1901.
 The material from the original chapel could not be used although the previous footprint was kept, and lengthened.
-Retained from the earlier chapel was the barrel vault roof construction, the surrounds to the windows, and sliding doors with their handles at the west end.
-Also the original font, organ, altar canopy and bronze lamps, and a plaque to Dallas-Yorke, son of Thomas Yorke, to whom the chapel was a memorial, remain.
-Plaster decoration, part Art Nouveau, part Pre-Raphaelite style, was lost in the rebuilding; Pevsner's view was that with the decoration "the chapel was one of the outstanding ensembles in England of the style of 1900".
+The barrel vault roof construction, the surrounds to the windows, and sliding doors with their handles at the west end was retained from the earlier chapel.
+The original font, organ, altar canopy and bronze lamps, and a plaque to Dallas-Yorke, son of Thomas Yorke, to whom the chapel was a memorial, remain from the original church.
+The plaster decoration, a combination of the Art Nouveau and Pre-Raphaelite styles, was lost in the rebuilding; Pevsner's view was that with the decoration "the chapel was one of the outstanding ensembles in England of the style of 1900".